stpic270/Oscar-Prediction-Project-and-review-embeddings/README.md

 ## Begginer

-1) All types start with preprocessing embeddings (Use src/preprocess_text_embeddings.py --help to get description for each parameter.
-HINT always preprocess data with random_state (-rs flag)):
+1) All types start with preprocessing embeddings (Use src/preprocess_text_embeddings.py --help to get description for each parameter)

-#### - python src/preprocess_text_embeddings.py -cat bestpicture -rs 43 -pr -sl
+#### - python src/preprocess_text_embeddings.py -cat bestpicture -pr -sl

 2) After that you need to choose what data to append to the main dataframe and then scale it (Nothing, SMOTE or text embeddings or both.
-Use src/preprocess_dataframe.py --help to get description for parameters)
+Use src/preprocess_dataframe.py --help to get description for parameters).
+HINT always preprocess data with random_state (-rs flag):

-#### - python src/preprocess_dataframe.py -cat bestpicture -us -sl
+#### - python src/preprocess_dataframe.py -cat bestpicture -us -rs 43 -sl

 3) Finally, you can train train your model (check src/model_params/main_params.yaml and try different model parameters.
 Use python src/train.py --help to get description for parameters)